When does Luke Littler play at the World Darts Championship?

-‘The Nuke’ continues his quest to dethrone Luke Humphries this week, with a potential rematch of this year’s final in the final four at Alexandra Palace
+‘The Nuke’ continues his quest to win a first world title at Alexandra Palace

 Your support helps us to tell the story